-One domain that directly relates to role and responsibility clarity is that of ‘Certainty’.
-When there are constantly changing goal posts and unclear expectations, a threat response is triggered.
+One domain that directly relates to role and responsibility clarity is that of “Certainty”.
+When there are constantly changing goals and unclear expectations, a threat response is triggered.

-In a state of threat, the prefrontal cortex, with its conscious and controlled thinking processes, is effectively shut down by the significantly stronger forces of the limbic system.
-The limbic system manage stress for safety and survival.
-Activation of the limbic system results in feelings of anxiety, fear, frustration, being out of control, and negativity.
+In a state of threat, the prefrontal cortex – with its conscious and controlled thinking processes – is effectively shut down by the significantly stronger forces of the limbic system.
+The limbic system manages stress for safety and survival.
+Activation of the limbic system results in feelings of anxiety, fear, frustration, being out of control and negativity.
 The stress hormones, cortisol and noradrenaline, flood the system and have been shown to compromise performance outcomes.

 When there are clear roles and expectations, a reward response is triggered.
 The prefrontal cortex is active and associated feelings of optimism, well-being, greater intuition and a heightened learning state result.
-The hormone dopamine is released, which is commonly referred to as the “feel-good hormone”.
+The hormone dopamine is released – commonly referred to as the “feel-good hormone”.

 Clarity is important.
 A person’s brain uses fewer resources in familiar situations than unfamiliar ones.
-And working with a lack of clarity can increase a person’s stress levels and impair their ability to make effective balanced decisions.
+Working with a lack of clarity can increase a person’s stress levels and impair their ability to make effective and balanced decisions.

 Duckett, S. (2018).
 Managing conversations that we find challenging.
 Retrieved from https://communitylegalqld.org.au/sites/default/files/downloads/pages/shirley_duckett_-_managing_challenging_conversations.pdf